Electrocoating for Furniture Finish

 complex and big product.
 The big object will need a big tank of paint solution

-that may be very very expensive.
+that may be very expensive.
 It also cannot make a complex and artistic

 finish.
-It is more suitable to do finishing process for the similar product and
+It is more suitable to do the finishing process for the similar product in sizes and color with

-with big volume.
-The simple form products such as the filing cabinet for office
+a big volume.
+The simple form products, such as the filing cabinet for office

-furniture, leg or other component part are the suitable product.
+furniture, leg, or other component part, are the suitable products.